 Looking for a little exercise?
 Walk along the boardwalk or rent a bike from Hotel Santa Fe and explore the colonial town.
 If shopping is more your style, stroll along the tourist corridor while checking out the artisans shops.

 Come to the San Javier Anniversary Celebrations in the winter.
 The Mission of San Javier is one of the best preserved Jesuit missions in southern Baja.
-The The locals grow a variety of fruits like Mangos, papayas, figs and guavas and craft them into artisan candies.
+The locals grow a variety of fruits like mangos, papayas, figs and guavas and craft them into artisan candies.

 Insider Tip: Check out the often over-looked Giant Mountains in The Islands of Loreto.

-I’ll bet you didn’t know that the Islands of Loreto is considered a National Marine Park.
+I’ll bet you didn’t know that the Islands of Loreto are considered a National Marine Park and are a UNESCO Heritage site.
 The 800 square mile conservancy consists of a string of five unique islands and is the largest of Mexico’s marine sanctuaries.